Intermediate-App-Dev-and-Deploy/Weather-App/Weather App Stages/03 Stage 3 Building Variables/ReadMe.txt

   - 2x recommended as image can be resized based on display
   - will not be as pixelated if resized to a bigger size

+Note: println for date as character escapes /t (TAB)